Reading and writing to Excel 2007 or Excel 2010 from C# - Part IV: Putting it together

 </c>

-The v node contains the actual value now and we no longer have the t attribute on the c node.
+Now, the <v> node contains the actual value, and we no longer have the t attribute on the <c> node.

 The foundation code for parsing the data

-Now that we understand the structure and we have this Dictionary<int,string> which contains the shared strings we can combine them - but first we need a class to store the data in, then we need to get to the right worksheet part and a way to parse the column and row info, once we have that we can parse the data.
+Now that we understand the structure—and we have this Dictionary<int, string> that contains the shared strings—we can combine them.
+But first, we need a class to store the data in, then we need to locate the correct worksheet, and a way to parse the column and row info—once we have that, we can parse the data.

-Before we read the data, we need a simple class to put the info into:
+Before we read the data, we need a simple class to hold the information:

 public class Cell